ajdepersio/ajdepersio.github.io/notes.md

 My personal belief in the importance of software can be summed up in the following: the ability to further mankind's endeavors has only ever been limited by the resources available at the time.
 The role of software engineers today is to create the resources that act as the catalyst to allow the world to move forward.

+Over the course of my career, I have worked in a wide variety of industries
 <!-- Something about how I've worked in a variety of platforms and industry in many roles -->

 ## Education